How to Skillfully Transition and Sequence Using Signal Words

 We don’t want our readers to feel that we are jumping all over the place.
-As well, we don’t want our readers to feel that they are reading a list of ideas written by a robot!
+We also don’t want our readers to feel they are reading a list of ideas written by a robot!
 We want to communicate with our readers in a way that sounds natural to them.

-We do this is by using transitions and sequencing to move our reader from one idea to another.
-We also use these “signal words” to demonstrate to our reader how all our ideas connect together.
-Our reader will be more likely to understand and enjoy what we have written if we show them the road signs along our path of ideas.
+We achieve this goal by using transitions and sequencing to move our readers from one idea to another.
+We also use “signal words” to demonstrate to our readers how all our ideas connect together.
+Our readers will be more likely to understand and enjoy what we have written if we show them the road signs along our path of ideas.

 Here are 3 Ways to Think of Transitions: